Applicants must complete and submit a food stamps application for the Supplemental Nutrition Assistance Program (SNAP).

 For details on the various application methods and the application process, download our guide.
 You can also review the sections below for a quick overview of the process.

 How to Apply for Food Stamps Online

 The first step in filling out the application is gathering the necessary documentation.
-Applicants will need to provide the following information:
+Applicants may need to provide any or all of the following information: